 Falls of the Ohio Events

 Located on the banks of the Ohio River at 201 West Riverside Drive, Clarksville, Indiana (I-65 exit 0), is the Falls of the Ohio State Park.
 The 386-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
 The park features a spectacular interpretive center overlooking the fossil beds.
-Inside you will find a 14 minute movie, an exhibit gallery with river and marine aquariums.
+New interactive, immersive exhibits can be seen.

 While fossil collecting is prohibited, the park staff encourages visitors to explore and discover the many different types of fossils that can be found on the ancient sea bottom.